 We are thrilled to announce that the Jackman Humanities Institute will offer not one, but two online workshops for academic writers who would like to sharpen their skills in non-academic writing genres.

 The first will be taught by Professor Irina Dumitrescu (Chair, English, Bonn University, Germany), and will focus on short-form pieces that might be published in popular newspapers, magazines, and websites.
 It will take place on March 17-20, 2021.
 This workshop will feature guest appearances by David M. Perry and Robyn Autry.
-Detailed information can be found on the application page.

 The second will be taught by Professors Eva-Lynn Jagoe (Comparative Literature and Spanish & Portuguese, University of Toronto) and Gretchen Bakke (Visiting Professor of Anthropology, Humboldt University, Berlin).
 It will take place on May 17-21, 2021.
 You may remember Eva-Lynn and Gretchen as the instructors of our last workshop.
 This workshop will focus on long-form writing that will be published as a book.